tomkren/pikater/docs/guide_admin/wiki/03-Usage.md

 #### Plugins for Eclipse

-Maybe it's best to use a system defined editor, but for the sake of completeness, let's list relevant Eclipse plugins.
-<font color="red">Note, however, that none of them were tested or inspected in detail.
-Some might even contain a WYSIWYG editor or live preview</font>.
+Maybe it's best to use a system defined editor, but for the sake of completeness, let's list relevant Eclipse plugins - some might even contain a WYSIWYG editor or live preview.
+Note, however, that none of them were tested or inspected in detail.

 1. AsciiDoc, MediaWiki, Textile:
 	<http://eclipsewiki.sourceforge.net/>